Home » Recipes » Turnovers and Hand Pies » Blueberry Hand Pie Recipe

 Pastry:

-In a large bowl, sieve the flour, sugar, and salt.
-Add the cold cubed butter and use your hands to crumble it into the dry ingredients.
-(The mixture should resemble coarse sand, or breadcrumbs).
+In a large bowl, whisk all purpose flour, granulated sugar, and kosher salt.
+Add the butter.
+With your hands, rub it into the dry ingredients until mixture resembles sand, or coarse breadcrumbs.

-In a small bowl, whisk together the egg, water, and vanilla bean paste.
-Add to the flour mixture, and use a bench scraper to mix until just combined, then use your hands to knead gently until a soft dough forms.
+In a small bowl, whisk egg, water, and vanilla bean paste.
+Make a well in the dry ingredients.
+Pour the egg mixture into the well.
+With a bench scraper, mix until just combined, then use your hands to finish bringing the ingredients together until a soft dough forms.

 Blueberry Jam: